Tierion/boltbox/simnet/README.md

 In order for the cert to be regenerated though, the old one needs to be deleted.
 The output from the script can give you a hints regarding this.
 For example, since the node containers take the set namespaces `alice`, `bob`, and `carol`, it will tell you if those containers already exist and skip the command to create them.

+## TODO:

+- [ ] Consider creating lnd.conf files for each lnd container rather than setting in command line